GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Comparing GMPEs
 ***************

-1. Alongside the smt's capabilities for evaluating GMPEs in terms of residuals (within the residual module as demonstrated above), we can also evaluate GMPEs with respect to the predicted ground-motion for a given earthquake scenario.
+1. Alongside the smt's capabilities for evaluating GMPEs in terms of residuals (within the residuals module as demonstrated above), we can also evaluate GMPEs with respect to the predicted ground-motion for a given earthquake scenario.
 The tools for comparing GMPEs are found within the Comparison module.

     .. code-block:: ini